sharingapples/r-form/README.md

  - name : the unique name for the children within an array , as it is required for individual component.
  - value : the whole state/ value of the particular array component.
- - insert : to add  the component in the dom,
+ - insert : to add  the component in the dom,   an extra parameter can be added at function call a boolean value to determine whether to add the next component after the current one.
- - remove : to remove the particular component
+ - remove : to remove the particular component.

 <br> **Example :**  <br>

+	import React from 'react';
 	import { Array } from 'r-form';
 	import TextInput from './TextInput';